teru01/toytcp/README.md

 $ ./setup.sh
 ```

 The following virtual network environment will be created.
+Only Linux is supported for now.

 ![](./network.png)